bazelbuild/bazel/site/docs/migrate-cocoapods.md

 3. Document the dependency tree, including the hierarchy of the `Podspecs`, resource URLs, filenames, and version numbers.

-## Converting a Podspec to a Bazel package
+## Converting a `Podspec` to a Bazel package

-To convert a Podspec dependency to a Bazel package, do the following:
+To convert a `Podspec` dependency to a Bazel package, do the following:

-1. Download each Podspec and decompress it into its own directory within the Bazel workspace.
-All Podspecs must reside within the same Bazel workspace for Tulsi to be aware of them for inclusion in the Xcode project.
+1. Download each `Podspec` and decompress it into its own directory within the Bazel workspace.
+All `Podspec`s must reside within the same Bazel workspace for Tulsi to be aware of them for inclusion in the Xcode project.

-2. Within the Podspec directory, create a `BUILD` file that specifies the library target(s) referencing the source and header files on which your project depends.
+2. Within the `Podspec` directory, create a `BUILD` file that specifies the library target(s) referencing the source and header files on which your project depends.

-3. Based on your project's dependency tree, add the Podspec target(s) as dependencies to the appropriate targets in the project's `BUILD` file(s).
+3. Based on your project's dependency tree, add the `Podspec`s target(s) as dependencies to the appropriate targets in the project's `BUILD` file(s).

 4. In the project's `BUILD` files, configure package visibility as desired.